kirby-deprecated-plugins/kirby-toc/readme.md

 ### kirby.toc.filters

-By default two filters are used on the content to add a table of contents.
+By default two filters are used on the content to add the nested table of contents list.

 ```php
 c::set('kirby.toc.filters', ['headings', 'auto']);